 Welcome to TotalMSK's website.

-The second service is specialist, on-site, Pop-Up, Corporate Wellness clinics covering, Berkshire, Buckinghamshire, Cambridgeshire, Hampshire, and Oxfordshire.
+The second service provides specialist, on-site, Pop-Up, Corporate Wellness clinics covering, Berkshire, Buckinghamshire, Cambridgeshire, Hampshire, and Oxfordshire.
 Patients can be seen either in the comfort of their own home or within the workplace.
 The specialist, wellbeing clinics can be run weekly, bi-weekly or monthly, can be arranged via your company and can run over mornings, afternoons or entire days, even into the evening if required.

 Commonly treated Work & Sports related Injuries/conditions:-